msazurestackworkloads/azurestack-gallery/diagnosis/README.md

 This tool is mainly designed for the Microsoft support team to collect comprehensive cluster logs.
 For self-diagnosis purposes, please see [`az aks kollect`](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az_aks_kollect) command and [aks-periscope](https://github.com/Azure/aks-periscope) application.

 ## Requirments
+- Make sure the Network Security Group (NSG) for master nodes has exposed SSH port 22.
 - A machine that has access to your Kubernetes cluster, or the same machine you used to deploy your cluster.
 For Windows machine, install [Git Bash](https://gitforwindows.org/) in order to run bash scripts.
 - `Azure CLI` installed on the machine where the script will be run.
 Make sure that you can login to your Azure Stack environment using `Azure CLI` from the machine.
 Follow this [article](https://docs.microsoft.com/azure-stack/user/azure-stack-version-profiles-azurecli2) to learn how to install and configure Azure CLI to manage your Azure Stack cloud.
 - Switch to the subscription where the Kubernetes cluster is deployed, by using `az account set --subscription <Subscription ID>`.